How Is LLM Reasoning Distracted by Irrelevant Context? An Analysis Using a Controlled Benchmark: Limitations

 \section{Limitations}

 \dataset{} provides a controlled environment for probing LLM reasoning, combining symbolic DAGs with natural-language templates inspired by datasets like iGSM~\cite{DBLP:journals/corr/abs-2407-20311}.
 To enhance linguistic diversity and realism, we designed a hierarchical vocabulary system derived from GSM8K~\cite{cobbe2021gsm8k} and constructed templated prompts with varied surface forms.
 While this approach balances control and naturalness, the use of templates still limits full linguistic expressiveness.
 To address this, we plan to expand the benchmark with more diverse natural-language realizations sampled from real corpora and support more flexible arithmetic reasoning.
 The current reasoning depth is capped at 22 operations; we are generating new tiers with 30+ steps to explore long-horizon compositionality.
 While we benchmark six models—Grok-3-Beta, GPT-4.1, GPT-4o-mini, LLaMA-3.3-70B, LLaMA-3.1-8B, and LLaMA-3.2-1B—all training experiments are conducted solely on LLaMA-3.2-1B using a 30K-sample dataset (see Appendix~\ref{appendix:gpu}) due to computational constraints.
-Future work will scale to larger models to test robustness across capacities.
-To generalize our Process Reward Model and Tree-of-Thoughts framework, we will retrain the PRM on external reasoning datasets (\textit{e.g.}, ProofWriter, StrategyQA) and benchmark adaptive beam heuristics.
 Finally, we aim to include faithfulness and bias diagnostics—such as explanation consistency and demographic sensitivity—to ensure that robustness gains translate into safe and trustworthy reasoning.